awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 Learn how aliases work in AWS KMS\.

 **An alias is an independent AWS resource**
 An alias is not a property of a CMK\.
 The actions that you take on the alias don't affect its associated CMK\.
 You can create an alias for a CMK and then update the alias so it's associated with a different CMK\.
 You can even delete the alias without any effect on the associated CMK\.
+However, if you delete a CMK, all aliases associated with that CMK are deleted\.
+If you specify an alias as the resource in an IAM policy, the policy refers to the alias, not to the associated CMK\.

-Each alias has two formats\.
+**Each alias has two formats**
+When you create an alias, you specify the alias name\.
+AWS KMS creates the alias ARN for you\.
-+ An *alias ARN* is an Amazon Resource Name \(ARN\) that uniquely identifies the alias\.
++ An [alias ARN](concepts.md#key-id-alias-ARN) is an Amazon Resource Name \(ARN\) that uniquely identifies the alias\.

   ```
   # Alias ARN
-  arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias
+  arn:aws:kms:us-west-2:111122223333:alias/<alias-name>
   ```
-+ An *alias name* that begins with `alias`\.
-The alias name is unique only to an account and Region\.
++ An [alias name](concepts.md#key-id-alias-name) that is unique in the account and Region\.
+In the AWS KMS APIs, the alias name is always prefixed by `alias/`\.
+That prefix is omitted in the AWS KMS console\.

   ```
   # Alias name
-  alias/ExampleAlias
+  alias/<alias-name>
   ```

 **Each alias is associated with one CMK at a time**